-If you want to broker the conclusion of contracts for real estate, rights equivalent to real estate, commercial premises, residential premises (real estate agent) on a commercial basis or provide evidence of the opportunity to conclude such contracts, you need a permit.
+If you want to broker the conclusion of contracts for land, land rights, commercial premises, residential premises (real estate agent) on a professional basis or provide evidence of the opportunity to conclude such contracts, you need a permit.

-Pursuant to Section 34c (1) Sentence 1 No. 1 of the Trade, Commerce and Industry Regulation Act (GewO), the brokerage of the conclusion of and evidence of the opportunity to conclude contracts relating to real property, rights equivalent to real property, commercial premises or residential premises is subject to authorisation.
+Pursuant to Section 34c (1) Sentence 1 No. 1 of the Trade, Commerce and Industry Regulation Act (GewO), the brokerage of the conclusion of, and the provision of evidence of the opportunity to conclude, contracts relating to real property, rights equivalent to real property, commercial premises or residential premises is subject to licensing.

-In the case of partnerships, each managing partner is a tradesman; in the case of legal entities, permission is granted to the legal entity.
+In the case of partnerships, the trader is any managing partner; in the case of legal entities, permission is granted to the legal entity.

-When exercising their trade, tradesmen are subject to special obligations in accordance with the Broker and Property Developer Ordinance.
+When practicing their trade, tradesmen are subject to special obligations in accordance with the Brokerage and Property Development Ordinance.
 The obligations to be observed under the Brokerage and Property Development Ordinance (MaBV) include in particular

 - to provide sufficient collateral or to take out insurance suitable for this purpose if the trader receives or uses assets of the principal (Section 2 MaBV),

-- to manage the client's assets received separately (Section 6 MaBV),
+- to manage the client's assets received separately (§ 6 MaBV),

 - to provide the principal in text form with the information necessary for the assessment of the order and the contract to be brokered or verified ( § 11 MaBV),